 Insider trading is also prosecuted under Rule 10b-5, civilly by the SEC and criminally by the DOJ.
-As interpreted by the SEC and the US federal courts, Rule 10b-5 prohibits a person from buying or selling securities on the basis of material nonpublic information, or providing such information to another person who trades, in violation of a fiduciary duty or similar duty of trust and confidence.
-Rule 10b-5 imposes an obligation to either disclose material nonpublic information or abstain from trading on:
+As interpreted by the SEC and the US federal courts, Rule 10b-5 prohibits a person from buying or selling securities on the basis of material nonpublic information, or providing such information to another person who trades, in violation of a fiduciary duty or similar duty of trust and confidence.24 Rule 10b-5 imposes an obligation to either disclose material nonpublic information or abstain from trading on:

-- corporate insiders, such as directors, officers, and controlling shareholders, who owe a fiduciary duty to the issuer's shareholders; - temporary insiders, such as lawyers, accountants, or investment bankers; and - outsiders who "misappropriate" material nonpublic information for trading purposes in breach of a duty owed to the source of the information.
+- corporate insiders, such as directors, officers, and controlling shareholders, who owe a fiduciary duty to the issuer's shareholders;25 - temporary insiders, such as lawyers, accountants, or investment bankers;26 and - outsiders who "misappropriate" material nonpublic information for trading purposes in breach of a duty owed to the source of the information.27

 Bear in mind that a person can be liable under Rule 10b-5 even if he or she did not actually trade on the material nonpublic information, but instead passed it directly or indirectly to a third party - a practice known as "tipping" - to get some "personal benefit."
 The personal benefit could be pecuniary gain (such as a kickback or a "reputational benefit that will translate into future earnings") or even the benefit one gets from making "a gift of confidential information to a trading relative or friend."
 In addition to the tipper, the "tippee" (the person to whom the information is disclosed) may also be liable under Rule 10b-5 if he or she trades on the basis of the tipped information and had reason to know the information came from a person who violated a duty of trust and confidence.
+The same statement of the party of the person to know the information came from a person who violated a duty of trust and confidence.